-Program coordinators need to travel to locations not directly accessible to promote IERPB and its data requirements.
-This includes travel to West African countries, as well as the Caribbean and South America by the general coordinator and the coordinator from the west.
+Program Coordinators need to travel to locations not directly accessible to promote the IERPB and its data requirements.
+This includes travel to West African countries, as well as the Caribbean and South America by the General Coordinator and the West Atlantic Coordinator.
 Strong coordination between activities of the IERPB and the ICCAT data improvement project will continue to be required.